SirSpunky/evennia/README.md

 * weight: Base weight in kg.
 Used by all objects.
 Defaults to 0, which means transparent or infinite, i.e. can never be picked up.
 Total weight is automatically calculated based on weight and its contents weight.
 * max_contents_weight: Max contents weight in kg.
 If > 0, is a container.
 For characters, this sets their inventory size.
 * *Rooms*
-    * x, y and z: These three attributes decide the position of the room, and make commands like ".dig" easier to use.
-Should be set to 0, 0, 0 on the initial room and is then updated automatically.
+    * x, y, z and xyz: These attributes decide the position of the room, and make commands like ".dig" easier to use.
+Should be set to 0, 0, 0 and 0:0:0 on the initial room and is then updated automatically.
 Is required for the "map" command to work.
 * *Scripts*
     * random_messages: A list of random messages.
 Use "/" to execute command instead, e.g. "/say Hello!" to make a character speak at random.
 The string "$random_character" will be replaced by the name of a random character in the room.
     * random_message_rate: 0-1.
 Higher means messages will appear more often.